-Armenian-born American pianist Besalyan made his formal New York debut in Carnegie Hall after winning the Artists International Competition, and was subsequently invited to perform at Merkin Concert Hall on the Artists International “Outstanding Alumni-Winners” series.
-New York Concert Review described him as “Technically brilliant… Besalyan played with a great deal of temperament, speed and power… audacious spirit and poetic substance, deeply felt tenderness…” Most recently Besalyan made his Chicago debut in famed Orchestra Hall at Symphony Center as the featured Guest Artist for the Chicago International Music Festival.
+Armenian-born American pianist Besalyan made his formal New York debut in Carnegie Hall after winning the Artists International Competition and was subsequently invited to perform at Merkin Concert Hall on the Artists International “Outstanding Alumni-Winners” series.
+The New York Concert Review described him as “Technically brilliant . . .
+Besalyan played with a great deal of temperament, speed and power . . . audacious spirit and poetic substance, deeply felt tenderness.”
+Besalyan made his Chicago debut in the famed Orchestra Hall at Symphony Center as the featured guest artist for the Chicago International Music Festival.
 Among his competition awards are top prizes received from the Josef Hofmann International Piano Competition, the New York Frinna Awerbuch International Competition, and the MTNA National Piano Competition.

-Since his highly successful tour of Japan in 2001, Besalyan visits the country on a yearly basis for concerts and master classes arranged by IMC Music in Tokyo, MAS management and Yamaha.
-Articles on Raffi Besalyan appeared in the Chopin magazine, Asahi, Sankei, Kobe, Nikkei and Yomiuri newspapers.
-After one of the recitals in Osaka, Sotokuan Press wrote that “The entire hall was devoured by Besalyan’s glorious touch and crystalline sound…Besalyan was not just playing the piano, he was creating wonderful art, and treated the piano with his love for the music.”
+Since his highly successful tour of Japan in 2001, Besalyan visits the country on a yearly basis for concerts and master classes arranged by IMC Music in Tokyo and MAS Management.
+Articles about Raffi Besalyan have appeared in the CHOPIN Magazine, Asahi, Sankei, Kobe, Nikkei, and Yomiuri newspapers.
+After a recital in Osaka, Sotokuan Press wrote, “The entire hall was devoured by Besalyan’s glorious touch and crystalline sound . . .
+Besalyan was not just playing the piano, he was creating wonderful art, and treated the piano with his love for the music.”

-Some of the highlights also include recitals for Distinguished Artist’ Concert Series in Santa Cruz, CA, Kitchener-Waterloo Chamber Music Society in Ontario, Canada, Pianoforte Foundation of Chicago, including a live broadcast on WFMT Chicago, Pro Musica of Detroit; The Embassy Series in Washington, D.C.; the “Keyboard Karma” series in Vancouver and “Overture Concerts” in Nelson, Canada; concert tours and master classes in Japan, including a performance of Rachmaninoff’s 3rd Concerto with the Osaka Symphony, solo recitals in Izumi Hall and Phoenix Hall in Osaka, recitals and master classes in Tokyo and Kyoto, and a tour in celebration of Niigata Nippo newspaper’s 70th Anniversary; also, recitals in Rachmaninoff and Small Hall of the Moscow Conservatory in Russia, performance at the Kennedy Center in Washington D.C.; appearances with the Jasper Quartet for BFCM in New York and, with Metropolitan Opera tenor Jon Garrison; live broadcasts of solo recitals on WPR/NPR -”Sunday Afternoon Live from the Chazen” and fundraising recital for Madison Symphony Orchestra in Madison (WI); solo/duo recitals for “Yamaha Pianos” presented by Yamaha Corporation of America in New York City.
+Some of the highlights also include recitals for Distinguished Artist’ Concert Series in Santa Cruz, CA, Kitchener-Waterloo Chamber Music Society in Ontario, Canada, Pianoforte Foundation of Chicago, including a live broadcast on WFMT Chicago, Pro Musica of Detroit; The Embassy Series in Washington, D.C.; the “Keyboard Karma” series of Vancouver; “Overture Concerts” in Nelson, Canada; a concert tour and master classes in Japan including a performance of Rachmaninoff’s 3rd Concerto with the Osaka Symphony; solo recitals in Izumi Hall and Phoenix Hall in Osaka; recitals and master classes in Tokyo and Kyoto; a recital tour in celebration of Niigata Nippo newspaper’s 70th Anniversary; recitals in Rachmaninoff Hall and Small Hall of the Moscow Conservatory in Russia; a performance at the Kennedy Center in Washington, D.C.; appearances in New York with the Jasper Quartet for Brooklyn Friends of Chamber Music and with Metropolitan Opera tenor Jon Garrison; live broadcasts of solo recitals on WPR’s Sunday Afternoon Live from the Chazen; a fundraising recital for the Madison Symphony Orchestra in Madison (Wisconsin); and recitals at the Yamaha salon in New York City.

-Besalyan’s debut solo album entitled “Dance, Drama, Decadence” for IMC Music label (Japan) has earned him international accolades since its release in June 2012.
-The album received the prestigious Jun-Tokusen Award from The Record Geijutsu, Japan’s leading classical music magazine, and was chosen as “Classical Album of the Month” by one of Japan’s largest newspapers, Mainichi Shinbun.
-It also premiered in its entirety on Tokyo FM “Music Bird” as the “Best New Release of the Month” selected by this prominent radio channel, where the CD premiered in its entirety.
-In addition, Ongaku no Tomo Publication of Japan recommended and archived the CD as a study reference for music students and professors.
-Fanfare Magazine featured Besalyan in an extensive interview followed by rave reviews of the album.
-Another glowing review appeared in American Record Guide Magazine.
-Besalyan was also recently interviewed by Wisconsin Public Radio’s Norman Gilliland on “The Midday”.
-The CD was aired on WPR (Madison, WI) and KHPR (Honolulu, HI).
-“Dance, Drama, Decadence” consists of virtuoso works by Rachmaninoff, Liszt and Ravel, and includes premiere recordings of colorful folkloristic pieces by Armenian composers Komitas and Baghdassarian.
+Besalyan’s debut solo album, Dance, Drama, Decadence (IMC Music, Japan), has earned international accolades since its release in June 2012.
+The album received the prestigious Jun-Tokusen Award from The Record Geijutsu, Japan’s leading classical music magazine, and was chosen as “Classical Album of the Month” by Mainichi Shinbun, one of Japan’s largest newspapers.
+Dance, Drama, Decadence was selected as the “Best New Release of the Month” by Tokyo FM Music Bird, a prominent radio channel, where the CD premiered in its entirety.
+In addition, Ongaku no Tomo of Japan recommended and archived the CD as a study reference for music students and professors.
+Fanfare Magazine featured Besalyan in an extensive interview followed by rave reviews of the album, and another glowing review appeared in American Record Guide.
+Besalyan was also interviewed by Wisconsin Public Radio’s Norman Gilliland on The Midday, and Dance, Drama, Decadence was aired on WPR (Madison, WI) and KHPR (Honolulu, HI).
+The album features virtuoso works by Rachmaninoff, Liszt, and Ravel and premiere recordings of colorful folkloristic pieces by Armenian composers Komitas and Baghdassarian.